 PMI Budapest, Hungarian Chapter

-Mission of the association
+Mission of the association:

 Main activities of PMI Budapest, Hungarian Chapter – together with other project management associates: